 What parents and carers say

-Here is some of the feedback we've received from the approach:
+Here is some of the feedback we've received on the approach:

-Why Play Matters - a one page leaflet with an overview of the approach.
+- Why Play Matters – a one-page leaflet providing an overview of the approach

-An Introduction to Watch Me Play!
-(Coming soon) - a nine-page leaflet produced by colleagues in Greater Manchester Mental Health NHS Foundation Trust.
+- An Introduction to Watch Me Play! – a nine-page leaflet produced by colleagues in Greater Manchester Mental Health NHS Foundation Trust

-Part 2, Further Information contains more background, an overview of relevant child development research and case studies.
+- Watch Me Play!
+Further Information – including an overview of relevant child development research and case studies

 Watch me play! training